SEO for bloggers? Nay! I don’t care! SEO FAQs? What even!

-So, luckily if you already are a blogger, you need to know at least the basics of the SEO process for blogs.
+So, luckily if you are already a blogger or a copywriter, you need to know at least the basics of the SEO process (to feel the pride of claiming the SEO web content writer or blogger and SEO copywriter prefix or suffix with your name).

 But why does it matter?

-For companies, it means no over-burdened SEO team, no team miscoordination headache, and bloggers alone are held accountable for what they do!
+For companies, it means no over-burdened SEO team, no team miscoordination headaches, and bloggers alone are held accountable for what they do!

-All the more reason every blogger out there needs to gear up for the cutting edge competition.
+All the more reason every blogger out there needs to gear up for the cutting-edge competition, now more than ever.

-The following post is dedicated to teaching you the most important (yet simple) steps to optimize your blog posts for Search Engines.
+The following post (and the rest of the series) is dedicated to teaching you the most important (yet the simplest) steps to optimize your blog posts for Search Engines.
 Along with the process, you’d learn smart tips, tricks, and expert advice, too, to ace the optimization process.

 But, the thing is, why care about the SEO for blogs?

 Why care about SEO for bloggers?
-Why does this matter?
+Why does SEO for blogs matter?

 Skip this part if you already know the importance of search-engine-optimizing your blog posts.

-However, If you asked us this question, answer this question first:
+However, If you asked us this question, let us ask you a question first:

 Who are you creating these blog posts for?
 Strictly for yourself?